-Rudy Argueta returns to the Mount in 2014-2015 for his sixth season as head coach of the Lions’ men's soccer team.
+Rudy Argueta returns to the Mount in 2015-2016 for his seventh season as head coach of the Lions’ men's soccer team.
 Argueta was an assistant men's coach for the Lions for two years before taking over as the head coach in 2009.
 He also served as the women's assistant soccer coach at the College for five years.
 In his first season at the helm, he managed to change the outlook of the program and build a strong foundation for the future.

 In 2011, Argueta led the Lions to their first-ever HCAC Tournament appearance, as they placed third in the conference regular season standings and advance to the post-season tournament taking on eventual HCAC Tournament champion Rose-Hulman Institute of Technology in the first round.